mainmatter/excellent/README.markdown

 Excellent is a source code analysis gem.
 It detects commonly regarded bad code snippets like empty rescue blocks etc.

-Excellent is based on roodi by Martin J. Andrews (http://github.com/martinjandrews/roodi).

 Installation
 ------------